A selectional auto-encoder approach for document image binarization: Experiments

 To carry out this experiment, we are going to restrict ourselves to use only D16 dataset.
 The reason is twofold: on the one hand, Latin text binarization from DIBCO competitions is a standard benchmark for evaluating binarization strategies, so D16 is a good representative of the task at hand; on the other hand, we do not want our final results depending on an excessive tuning of the model that best fits.
 Our premise is that the goodness of the $\CAE$ approach lies in its formulation, and not in selecting the optimum configuration for every case.
 We therefore assume that the best configuration in this study will be a good representative of the $\CAE$ approach for document image binarization.

-Since the general configuration of the models has already been specified previously, we only study three hyper-parameters: the size of the input/output window (patch of the document that is processed in a single step), the number of convolutional filters in each layer, and the kernel size of the convolutional filters.
+Since the general configuration of the models has already been specified previously (see Section \ref{subsec:implementation}), we only study three hyper-parameters: the size of the input/output window (patch of the document that is processed in a single step), the number of convolutional filters in each layer, and the kernel size of the convolutional filters.

 The first aspect to consider is the size of the window, fixing $64$ filters per convolution and kernel size of $3 \times 3$.
-In order to reduce the search space, we have restricted ourselves to square windows of sides $64$, $128$, $256$, and $384$.
+In order to reduce the search space, we have restricted ourselves to square windows of sizes $64\times64$, $128\times128$, $256\times256$, and $384\times384$.
 Figure~\ref{fig:wsize} shows that this parameter can strongly influence the performance of the model.
-For instance, it is observed that RED-Net achieves the highest F-m when considering windows of side $256$, degrading significantly its performance with windows of side $384$.
+For instance, it is observed that RED-Net achieves the highest Fm when considering windows of size $256\times256$, degrading significantly its performance with windows of size $384\times384$.
 Also, the SWWAE obtains the worst performance with $64 \times 64$ windows, but its results increase noticeably with bigger windows.
 The CAE model reports a more robust behavior with respect to this parameter, although its results are generally below the other configurations.

 The second hyper-parameter to study is the number of filters per convolutional layer.
 In spite of knowing that it is not necessarily optimal, let us force that all convolutional layers consist of the same number of filters so that this study does not become huge.
 Specifically, we consider $16$, $32$, $64$, $96$, and $128$ filters per layer.
+In this case, we keep the kernel size to $3\times3$ but set the input size to the best value obtained in the previous experiment for each model: $384\times384$ for CAE, and $256\times256$ for SWWAE and RED-Net.
 Figure~\ref{fig:fsize} shows the curves of this experiment.
-In this case, the number of filters has a smaller influence on RED-Net but greater on SWWAE and CAE.
-In the SWWAE model, it is relevant because it varies from less than $87$ (16 filters) to $89.3$ (64 filters) of F-m.
-Again, the best value is attained for RED-Net, specifically with $64$ filters.
+It is observed that the number of filters has a smaller influence on RED-Net but greater on SWWAE and CAE.
+In the SWWAE model, it is relevant because it varies from less than $87$ (16 filters) to $89.3$ (64 filters) of Fm.
+Again, the best value is attained by RED-Net, specifically with $64$ filters.